Asfar17/RubikCubeSolver/README.md

 ## 🚀 How to Build & Run

+### Download or pull the codes from the github and save it on the folder named "CubeSolver"

 ### 1. Open VS Code
 - Navigate to the project folder.
 - Open the integrated terminal: